tomap/tpi2.eu/source/_posts/Testing-Firebase-hosting.md

 Using Travis CI, I tried deploying this hexo site to [firebase hosting](https://firebase.google.com/products/hosting/).

-It includes 1Gb of storage and 10 Gb of data transfert monthly.
+It includes 1Gb of storage and 10 Gb of data transfer monthly.
 So it would be a huge increase compared to OVH Start1m plan (also free).

 It also supports Custom domain (So I could host this site or a subdomain on Firebase) & free SSL certificates.